 Project Manager

-Brielle is a white, cisgender woman, a mother and a journalist who’s passionate about sharing power.
-She’s reported on the so-called “child welfare” system, facilitated workshops, managed a journalism fellowship for youth from “care,” and worked on an IndigiNews investigation into birth alerts that earned the national CJF Jackman Award for Excellence in Journalism.
-Brielle teaches media law and advanced journalism at BCIT.
+Brielle is a white, cisgender woman, a mother and a journalist.
+She’s reported on the so-called child “welfare” system, facilitated workshops, managed a journalism fellowship for youth from “care,” and worked on an IndigiNews investigation into birth alerts that earned the national CJF Jackman Award for Excellence in Journalism.
+She teaches at BCIT, and she lives for playing on the beach and reading kids books in funny voices.

 Francesca Fionda (she/her)